davidb583/LandingSkeleton/README.md

 ## License

-All parts of Skeleton are free to use and abuse under the [open-source MIT license](https://github.com/davidb583/LandingSkeleton/blob/master/LICENSE.md).
+All parts of LandingSkeleton are free to use and abuse under the [open-source MIT license](https://github.com/davidb583/LandingSkeleton/blob/master/LICENSE.md).

-## Extensions

-The following are extensions to Skeleton built by the community.
-They are not officially supported, but all have been tested and are compatible with v2.0 (exact release noted):
-- [Skeleton on LESS](https://github.com/whatsnewsaes/Skeleton-less): Skeleton built with LESS for easier replacement of grid, color, and media queries.
-(Last update was to match v2.0.1)
-- [Skeleton on Sass](https://github.com/whatsnewsaes/Skeleton-Sass): Skeleton built with Sass for easier replacement of grid, color, and media queries.
-(Last update was to match v2.0.1)

-Have an extension you want to see here?
-Just shoot an email to hi@getskeleton.com with your extension!

 ## Colophon

-LandingSkeleton was built using beautiful Skeleton, as the name implies.
+LandingSkeleton was built using beautiful [Skeleton](http://getskeleton.com), as the name implies.

 ## Acknowledgement